hoytech/negentropy/README.md

       IdList := <length (Varint)> <ids (Id)>*

-* If `mode = 4`, then payload is `Continuation`, which is simply empty.
+* If `mode = 3`, then payload is `Continuation`, which is simply empty.
 If present, a continuation range should always be the last range in a message, and its upperBound should be "infinity".

       Continuation :=

-NOTE: A previous version of this protocol defined a `mode = 3` message, but this has now been deprecated and an error should be thrown if this (or any other unexpected mode) is encountered.
+* If `mode = 4`, then payload is `UnsupportedProtocolVersion`.
+This is created by the server when it is unable to handle the protocol version indicated by the protocol version byte in the initial message.
+The server's preferred protocol version is stored in the timestamp of the `upperBound` of this range (offset by `0x60`).
+If the client can support this version then its reply should be another initial message using this protocol version.

+      UnsupportedProtocolVersion :=

 ### Message

-A reconcilliation message is just an ordered list of ranges:
+A reconcilliation message is an ordered list of ranges:

     Message := <Range>*

-An empty message is an implicit `Skip` over the full universe of IDs, and represents that the protocol can terminate.
+* Zero ranges represents an implicit `Skip` over the full universe of IDs.

+The initial message is prefixed by a protocol version byte:

+    InitialMessage := <protocolVersion (Byte)> <Message>

+* The current protocol version is 0, represented by the byte `0x60`.
+Protocol version 1 will be `0x61`, and so forth.